nutchanon-c/steganography-client-python/README.md

 ## Running
 To run the program, simply go into the directory with `cd` and run the `main.py` file. **The server should be running for the program to work**

+## Attributes for ABE
+Currently, the attribute is fixed but you can change the attribute(s) in `line 132` in `main.py`.
+If you want to use a different attribute, you would need to generate a new ABE key and change the key path on `line 304` in `main.py` as well.

+## Generating CP-ABE keys:
+Please refer to [this link](https://acsc.cs.utexas.edu/cpabe/tutorial.html) for tutorial.

 ## Additionals
 If you wan to query data to Azure SQL database as well (for testing purposes), add these keys and values to the `.env` file: